wanjun3211/playWright_testing_WebSubmitForm/README.md

 })
 ```
-3. Form is submitted with required fields - form is cleared after submit

    ```typescript
     test('Form is submitted with required fields - form is cleared after submit', async ({ page }) => {